RevanthK/Civ6LeaderRankings/README.md

 # Civ6LeaderRankings

-I used excel to play around with the data/weights.
-I then exported it to a CSV.
+This is a data visualization to show the strenths of characters from game (Civ6).
+Data was collected from a Reddit community I used excel to play around with the data/weights and then exported it to a CSV.
 I created a simple python script that creates radar charts for each Civ.

 Result: